Marvell-Consulting/project-reports/content/en/statswales/project-reports/sprint9-mid/index.md

 -----------------------------------
 - [SPIKE] Data access strategy
 - Recommendations and next steps from round 3 testing
-- [Task] Analyse findings from 'Browse by topic' exercise with data consumers
+- Analyse findings from 'Browse by topic' exercise with data consumers
 - Data domain model
 - Data audit for data migration
 - Register Dynamics - Cyber Essentials Plus
 - Hold workshop to review toolkit for bilingual software and develop action plan
 - [SPIKE]  Gel React components
 - High-level plan for user research in Beta
-- [TASK] Investigate missing values in SW2 - and map out TO - BE (Data & Design)
+- Investigate missing values in SW2 - and map out TO - BE (Data & Design)
 - Implement auth into relevant services

 Goals